carvoyant/api-documentation/source/api-reference/resources/event-subscription.rst

 POST
 ----

 Creates a subscription.
-The query parameters listed here are common to all EventTypes.
-In order to successfully create a subscription the body of the request must specify all required properties of the particular EventType.
+The query parameters listed here are common to all :doc:`../data-type/event-type`.
+In order to successfully create a subscription the body of the request must specify all required properties of the particular :doc:`../data-type/event-type`.

 .. note::
    Existing subscriptions cannot be updated.
 To "change" a subscription, you must delete the old one